keithledgerwood/WICLab-guide/v2/02 -onboard-employee.md

 4. In the **Directory > People/Groups** tab, check if your users and groups are reflected.

-For the best experience, create your own BambooHR provisioning with your own Okta tenant so that you can perform the manual import to verify the new employee that you created in BambooHR tenant.
+For the best experience, create your own BambooHR provisioning with your own Okta tenant so that you can perform the manual import to verify the new employee that you created in the BambooHR tenant.

 Please do not configure "Schedule Import" in your own Okta tenant.

 5. In the **Directory > Groups**, check if your user was assigned to the group according to the rules you prepared.

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/003/group-assigned.png "image_tooltip")

 ## Challenge 1 - Validate: Activate New Employee Okta Account and Login to Okta Dashboard